Project-64/reloaded/README.md

 ### Spelling conflicts resolutions

-Whenever the original book or document contains an undeniable spelling mistake, it should be corrected.
+Whenever the original book, document or source code comment contains an undeniable spelling mistake, it should be corrected.
 Spelling variant for such correction should be chosen according to the original language of the content.
 This includes also UK vs. US spelling differences.
 In other words: if for example the original book was written by British author(s) using British spelling variant, misspelled words should be corrected to the proper, British spelling.

 Whenever the original content contains words, which are properly spelled in at least one of the language variants but would be considered misspelled in another one - the original spelling must be preserved.
 In other words: if for example the original book was written by British author(s) but they spelled some words correctly according only to the US spelling variant, such words must not be changed.